There are spirits who died unexpectedly and/or in a dramatic way.

-People who are buried anonymously and forgotten by neglect, by omission or disrespected in some way like having their headstone broken, are sometimes restless, looking for recognition or a remembrance to be put in place.
+People who are buried anonymously and forgotten by neglect, by omission or disrespected in some way, like having their headstone broken, are sometimes restless, looking for recognition or a remembrance to be put in place.

-When graves are built upon, or paved over, or something else is put on top of graves, this adds insult to injury and causes restlessness and annoyance.
+When graves are built upon, or paved over, or something else is put on top of them, this adds insult to injury and causes spectral restlessness and annoyance.
 The unmarked, mass graves were not only not properly marked, but were completely buried and now are under the cemetery, and other graves.

 The Entity of Railroad engineer hero William Brown